OpenSourceEconomics/econ-project-templates/docs_template/source/guides_explanations/environments.md

 allow you to do precisely this.
 This page describes them a little bit and explains their use.

-The following commands can either be executed in a terminal or the Anaconda prompt (Windows).
+The following commands can either be executed in a terminal or the Powershell (Windows).

 ### Using the environment